henrytirla/Decentralized-Exchange-Trading-Scripts/BNB Chain/Trading/Buying-List.md

-# Token Investment Monitoring
+# LIST OF TOKENS I AM BUYING THE DIP
 NOT FINANCIAL ADVICE
+Will update this list if this repo got 25 Stars, too many of you are cloning  a star.

 The tokens below are just a sample and not my investment choices

-This document tracks the list of tokens you have invested in, the network they are associated with, and their respective addresses.

 ## Tokens